aibrahimsalem/leasing-contract-dockerized/README.md

 # Dockerized Leasing Contract Service

-### This service provides a restful endpoint to manage a leasing contract.
+### This service provides a restful endpoint to manage car rental leasing contract.

 # Dockerized Service
 ### This service is based on docker-compose in order to run it, please make sure that you have the following services up and running: